Generative Networks

 Setting `pad_token_id` to `eos_token_id`:50256 for open-end generation.

-It's the holidays so I'm going to enjoy it.
-It's also a good holiday or we're going to go back and play soccer."
+It's the holidays so I'm going to enjoy this for a long time."

 Reading the course profile